 But how does HPLC work?
 How do you know which column to use?
 Do you know the difference between what is C18 and C8?

 Don’t worry, we’re here to help.
-Here’s our guide on the basics of HPLC columns.
+Here’s our guide on the basics of HPLC columns, and this is our flagship C18 Column.

 How Does HPLC Work?